joedefen/crostini-kde-setup/README.md

 1. After every Chromebook update (which occur about monthly), we suggest you launch **MaintGUI** and click **Update Linux** to ensure your container is running the most aggreeable software for your Chromebook).
 Do this immediately if you used the "Starter Image" install method.

 ---
+### Updating `costini-kde-setup` Itself
+Probably, you will never need to, but if you wish/need to update this software, then
+1. In Terminal, remove the install script by:
+	* `rm -rf ~/crostini-kde-setup`
+1. Follow the "Normal" Install instructions (except you don't re-create the container).

+---
 ### MaintGUI Instructions ###

 ![KDEApps](images/Screenshot-MaintGUI-2022-01-13.png)